-Your professional skills (research capacity) will be assessed.
+Your professional skills and research capacity will be assessed.
 You have developed these skills by working on the project and achieving Milestones and related learning goals.
-You have collected evidence for this at your personal page at the educational platform Learn:
+You have collected evidence for this at your personal page (a 'portfolio') at our educational platform Learn.HZ.

-Milestone 1: (Y)our ambitions

-Start phase

-Learning goals: 1, 2

-Milestone 2: Essay

-Discovery & Preparation phase

-Learning goals: 1, 2

-Milestone 3: Project proposal

-Discovery & Preparation phase

-Learning goals: 1, 2, 3, (6)

-Milestone 4: Execution and validation

-Action & Validation phase Learning goals: 1, 3, (6)

-Milestone 5: Reaching out with professional products

-Conclusion & Reaching Out phase

-Learning goals: 1, 4, 5, (6)

-Progress, reflections and evaluations about "me, we, it"

-All four project phases Learning goals: 1, 2, 3, 4, 5, 6
+Milestone 1: (Y)our ambitions Start phase (see page 3 for an overview of the phases) Learning goals: 1, 2 (see page 4 for an overview of the learning goals) Milestone 2: Essay Discovery & Preparation phase Learning goals: 1, 2 Milestone 3: Project proposal Discovery & Preparation phase Learning goals: 1, 2, 3, (6) Milestone 4: Execution and validation Action & Validation phase Learning goals: 1, 3, (6) Milestone 5: Reaching out with professional products Conclusion & Reaching Out phase Learning goals: 1, 4, 5, (6) Progress, reflections and evaluations about "me, we, it" All four project phases Learning goals: 1, 2, 3, 4, 5, 6